microsoft/aitour-generative-ai-in-azure/README.md

 ## Session Desciption

-Discover the basics of generative AI, including core models, functionalities, and real-world applications.
+Discover the basics of generative AI, including core models, functionalities.
 Learn how to utilize these models within the Azure ecosystem, leveraging various services to build your own generative AI applications.

 ## Learning Outcomes